 Top Alabama Schools in Natural Resources & Conservation

-It is hard to beat Columbia Southern University if you wish to pursue a degree in natural resources & conservation.
-Located in the fringe town of Orange Beach, Columbia Southern University is a private for-profit university with a large student population.
+It's hard to beat Columbia Southern University if you want to pursue a degree in natural resources & conservation.
+Located in the town of Orange Beach, Columbia Southern University is a private for-profit university with a fairly large student population.

-Degree recipients from the natural resources & conservation program at Columbia Southern University get $20,056 above the average graduate with the same degree when they enter the workforce.
+Degree recipients from the natural resources & conservation degree program at Columbia Southern University make $36,138 more than the typical graduate in this field shortly after graduation.

-It's difficult to beat Auburn University if you wish to pursue a degree in natural resources & conservation.
-Auburn is a fairly large public university located in the city of Auburn.
+It's hard to beat Auburn University if you want to pursue a degree in natural resources & conservation.
+Auburn is a very large public university located in the city of Auburn.

-Students who graduate with their degree from the natural resources & conservation program state that they receive average early career income of $36,666.
+Students who graduate with their degree from the natural resources & conservation program report average early career income of $39,275.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.